LeaderPortfolio

 Rise to Success

-Fridman's entrepreneurial journey began with various ventures, including a window-washing business and an apartment rental agency.
+Fridman's career began in the late 1980s.
 In 1988, he co-founded Alfa-Photo, which imported photography chemicals.
-The following year, he co-founded Alfa-Eco, a commodities trading firm that moved into the oil and gas sector, and Alfa Capital, an investment firm.
-These companies formed the basis of the Alfa Group Consortium.
-In 1991, Fridman co-founded Alfa-Bank, which became one of the largest private banks in Russia.
-He played a key role in the creation and growth of TNK-BP, a joint venture that was later sold to Rosneft.
-Fridman co-founded LetterOne (L1) in 2013, an international investment company.
+In 1989, he co-founded Alfa-Eco, a commodities trading firm that expanded into oil and gas.
+These ventures formed the foundation of the Alfa Group Consortium.
+In 1991, he co-founded Alfa-Bank, which became one of Russia's largest private banks.
+In 2003, Fridman, along with partners, formed TNK-BP, a joint venture with BP.
+He later sold his stake in TNK-BP and co-founded LetterOne (L1) in 2013, an international investment company.

 Key Business Strategies